Polycythaemia vera (PV)

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It can be used to reduce the blood cell count in PV.

 Hydroxycarbamide (HC) is the most commonly used chemotherapy drug to treat PV.
-It can cause side effects, which are generally mild.
+It can cause side effects, but these are generally mild.

-Taking HC for a long time can increase your risk of getting skin cancer.
+Taking HC for a long time can increase the risk of getting skin cancer.
 It is important that you protect your skin from the sun.
 You also need to check for any changes in your skin during and after treatment with HC.
-Your haematologist or specialist nurse can tell you more about this.
+Your haematologist or clinical nurse specialist can tell you more about this.

 Rarely, the chemotherapy drug busulfan may be used if other treatments have not worked well.
 The side effects are like the side effects of hydroxycarbamide.
 If you take busulfan for a long time, it may slightly increase your risk of developing leukaemia.

 Chemotherapy is not suitable for everyone with PV.
 It temporarily affects the way the bone marrow works and may reduce the level of blood cells.
 If you have chemotherapy, your doctor will monitor you closely.
 They will explain the possible side effects of any chemotherapy drug they recommend for you..

 Interferon is a protein that is made naturally by the body.
 It can also be made as a drug (interferon alpha) and given as an injection under the skin (subcutaneously).
 It slows down how quickly the bone marrow makes blood cells..